openSUSE/geekodoc/README.md

 ### Installing rnginline from RPM Package

-The following procedure can be used for openSUSE Leap 42.1:
+The following procedure can be used for the latest openSUSE Leap release:

 1. Add the repository: